iiab/iiab/roles/usb-lib/README.rst

 * /Piratebox/Share

 ...and if found, creates a symlink of the form /library/www/html/local_content/USBn pointing to /media/usbn.

+USB drives must be formatted with one of the filesystems listed under "FILESYSTEMS=" at /etc/usbmount/usbmount.conf (beware that problems remain automounting exFAT filesystems using usbmount, even in 2018).

 There is also a patch for problems with automount on Fedora 21+